11.1. Transfer of Purchase Funds to France

 Do not leave things until the last minute, or risk finding that completion cannot take place as cleared funds are not available.

 No interest is payable on the deposit, unless it is held by the notaire for at least three months.
+You can read an article we published about this issue at Interest Earned on Client Funds.

 If you are taking out a mortgage then the lender will arrange to transfer funds to the notaire.